Stupid1Fish/Academic-Pages/_pages/about.md

 <br>
 ---
 ## 🤖 Exploring in
-1. Principle and application of High-throughput sequencing
+1. Principle and application of High-throughput sequencing<br>
-2. Art of data analysis
+2. Art of data analysis<br>
-3. Scientific research in developmental biology
+3. Scientific research in developmental biology<br>
-4. Industry of pharmaceutical and health
+4. Industry of pharmaceutical and health<br>
 <br>

 ---